 Although AHJ requirements vary significantly, these are some of the most common solar permitting requirements for residential and light commercial solar projects.
 GreenLancer specializes in helping solar contractors meet solar design and engineering requirements, and we offer the following solar engineering services for residential, commercial, and utility projects.
 Create an account to begin shopping for solar design and engineering services.

-Design Evaluation: A comprehensive review of the structural design to confirm that the solar panel installation will not compromise the integrity of the building’s structure.
+Design Evaluation: A comprehensive review of the structural design to confirm that the solar panel installation meets solar engineer requirements and will not compromise the integrity of the building’s structure.

 Load Assessment: Ensuring that the roof or mounting surface can support the additional weight and stresses imposed by the solar system.